 - Liberation Day at the Homomonument

-On the 5th of May, we celebrate Liberation Day in the Netherlands.
+On May 5, we celebrate Liberation Day in the Netherlands.
 Same as Kingsday: free-to-enter open-air LGBTQ+ party at the Homomonument.

 Usually, the party at the Homomument starts at the end of the afternoon on Liberation Day, while during King’s Day, it’s during the whole day.